DanielKrawisz/data/README.md

 # data
 wrappers and high-level programming constructs in c++

-This library depends on boost, gmp and on Bartosz Milewski's implementation of Okasaki https://github.com/BartoszMilewski/Okasaki
+This library depends on boost, gmp, crypto++, libbitcoin, and on Bartosz Milewski's implementation of Okasaki https://github.com/BartoszMilewski/Okasaki

 ## data structures